notibuzzcloud/noti-sdk-js/README.md

   }
 })

-// Verificar si un número existe en WhatsApp const exists = await contactsCheckExists({
+// Check if a number exists on WhatsApp const exists = await contactsCheckExists({
   query: {
     session: 'default',